 I WILL GIVE UP (INSERT TRIGGER FOOD) COMPLETELY

 Why it works: “If you fight all your cravings, health suddenly becomes too much hard work, and all the good things you’re doing will feel like they could crumble down,” says Rebecca Scritchfield, RDN, author of Body Kindness.

 So rather than completely swearing off foods you enjoy — which could lead to a binge and ultimately you abandoning your resolution altogether — work them into your meal plan.
-For example, decide you will have dessert when you’re with friends or family, or, on pizza night, that you’ll have one or two slices with veggies, Scritchfield says.
+For example, decide you will have dessert when you’re with friends or family, or that you’ll have one or two veggie slices on pizza night, says Scritchfield.

 I WILL MEDITATE 20 MINUTES EVERY DAY

 2018 upgrade: I will close my eyes and focus on my breath for at least 1 minute daily.

 Why it works: If you haven’t built up a meditation practice, sitting for 20 minutes is a long time.
 For some, that can cause more anxiety and stress — the very things we often try to mitigate with meditation.
 Set a manageable goal, and you’ll benefit more.
 Over time, you can aim to meditate for longer lengths of time.

 “Sitting for even a minute or two helps you realize that you are not your thoughts and that all your thoughts — and even your emotions — are impermanent,” says Dina Kaplan, co-founder and president of The Path, a New York City organization that teaches meditation.
 “Each day has its ups and downs, and when you start meditating for a few minutes daily, over time, you’ll get less aggravated about small things and find more delight in little things, too.”